Patreon for Artists

-Our Patreon is atypical in a way: we are not using it for support but we propose active art business coaching services.
-It allows us to be transparent on the income and to do a monthly follow up with the artist, no matter what!
+For example, we are not using Patreon just for support but for organizing monthly art business coaching sessions.
+Nobody is doing that and it allows us to be transparent on the income and to do a monthly follow up with the artist, no matter what!

 Patreon for artists?
 What is Patreon?